Vince14Genius/IPA-Keyboard-iOS/README.md

 2. Add ɝ in the main IPA keyboard

-3. Add ◌ (dotted circle), in both the main IPA keyboard and as a display element on keys for diacritics
+3. Add ◌ (dotted circle), in both the top bar of the main IPA keyboard (alongside "\[\]", "//", and "~") and as a display element on keys for diacritics

 4. Make buttons on the bottom bar smaller